-Through a decision document dated 18th June 2021, the NBA Board approved the application following necessary review, in accordance with the Biosafety Act.
-The approval is valid for five years.
+Cumulatively, through a decision document dated 18th June 2021, the NBA Board approved the application following review.
+And all this was in accordance with the Biosafety Act.
+The approval remains valid for five years.

-Kalro scientists have been developing CBSD-resistant cassava varieties using Event4046 under regulated confined field trial conditions, authorised by the NBA.
+Kalro scientists have been developing CBSD-resistant cassava varieties using Event4046 under regulated confined field trial conditions.
+Since being authorised by the NBA.

-The approved cassava Event 4046 was developed using modern biotechnology and evaluated over a five-year period in three different locations – Mtwapa (Kilifi), Kandara (Murang’a) and Alupe (Busia).
+The approved cassava Event 4046 was developed using modern biotechnology and evaluated over a five-year period in three locations.
+These locations are; Mtwapa (Kilifi), Kandara (Murang’a) and Alupe (Busia).

-NBA’s Chief Executive Officer, Prof Dorington Ogoyi, says the decision was made after a rigorous review that took into account the food, feed, and environmental safety assessments as well as considered the socio-economic issues.
+NBA’s Chief Executive Officer, Prof Dorington Ogoyi, says the decision was made after a rigorous review.
+This review took a look into the food, feed, and environmental safety assessments as well as considered the socio-economic issues.

-“This is a welcome decision and a significant step to getting disease-resistant cassava into the hands of Kenyan farmers to address food security challenges.
-We thank the NBA and all those who participated in the review for their diligent consideration of the application,” Prof Ogoyi adds.
+“This is a welcome decision and a significant step to getting disease-resistant cassava into the hands of Kenyan farmers … We thank the NBA and all those who participated in the review for their diligent consideration of the application.”
+Prof Ogoyi added.

-The extensive review by the NBA, including input from public consultations and relevant government agencies as mandated by law, confirms that the GM cassava is as safe as conventional varieties for food, feed, and the environment.
+The extensive review by the NBA, including input from public consultations and relevant government agencies as mandated by law.
+All this confirmed that the GM cassava is as safe as conventional varieties for food, feed, and the environment.

-The director of the Biotechnology centre, Kalro, Dr Catherine Taracha, says the new variety will not need any change in agronomic practices.
+The director of the Biotechnology centre, Kalro, Dr Catherine Taracha, says the new variety will not need agronomic changes.
 The cassava cuttings used in the trials were planted without fertiliser and their performance was impressive.

 For Uganda, the approval from the relevant regulatory authority is pending.
-However, Dr Taracha is confident that Kenyan farmers will get access to these disease-resistant varieties, within the next two planting seasons- a period of about two years.
+However, Dr Taracha is confident that Kenyan farmers will get access to these disease-resistant varieties.
+Moreover, she estimates this access to be within the next two planting seasons- a period of about two years.

-The Kalro director-general, Dr Eliud Kireger, says it’s vital to get disease-resistant cassava to Kenyan farmers to address food security challenges.
+The Kalro director-general, Dr. Eliud Kireger, says it’s important to get disease-resistant cassava to Kenyan farmers because of food security challenges.